 The CSRD will require comprehensive and granular disclosures covering the entire spectrum of sustainability topics (e.g., climate change, biodiversity and ecosystems, working conditions, human rights, business ethics).
-These disclosure requirements are detailed in the ESRS that were initially drafted by the European Financial Reporting Advisory Group (EFRAG), which has historically advised the European Commission on the endorsement of IFRS® Accounting Standards.
+These disclosure requirements are detailed in the ESRS that were initially drafted by the European Financial Reporting Advisory Group (EFRAG), which has historically advised the European Commission on the endorsement of IFRS[®] Accounting Standards.

 In November 2022, EFRAG submitted the first set of draft standards to the European Commission for review.
-Following an extensive consultation process and an additional public feedback period on revised draft standards it issued on June 9, 2023, the European Commission adopted final standards on July 31, 2023.
-While the EC indicated that the draft ESRS submitted by EFRAG "broadly meet the mandate of the CSRD and would achieve the intended policy goals in the context of the European Green Deal," it also made certain changes "with the specific aim of ensuring proportionality and facilitating the correct application of the standards."
-The standards will now face scrutiny from the European Parliament and Council of the European Union (for two months with a possible two month extension) before going into effect.
-The ESRS are not subject to separate transposition into law by the EU Member States; they will become law shortly after the scrutiny period ends when they are published in the Official Journal of the European Union.
+Following an extensive consultation process and an additional public feedback period on revised draft standards it issued on 9 June 2023, the European Commission adopted final standards on 31 July 2023.2 A two-month scrutiny period from the European Parliament and Council of the European Union ended on 21 October 2023 and the ESRS became law on 22 December 2023 when they were published in the Official Journal of the European Union.3